HafizFasih/icp-book/icp-book/docs/part4-government/01-government-structure.md

 #### **Powers of the President**

 **Constitutional Powers:**
-- Grants assent to legislation (making it law)
+- Gives approval to laws (making them official)
-- Returns bills for reconsideration
+- Sends bills back for another look
-- Acts on advice of PM regarding:
+- Acts on advice of PM for:
-  - Appointments of Chiefs of Armed Forces
+  - Choosing Chiefs of Armed Forces
-  - Appointment of Federal Ministers
+  - Choosing Federal Ministers
-  - Granting of pardons and remissions
+  - Giving pardons and reducing sentences
-- Promulgates ordinances when Parliament is not in session
+- Announces temporary laws when Parliament is not meeting
-- Summons and dissolves Parliament (on PM's advice)
+- Calls and ends Parliament (on PM's advice)
-- Appoints provincial governors
+- Chooses provincial governors
 - Signs treaties and international agreements

 **Ceremonial Functions:**